-These revisions were significant because the car came fitted with a EV Priority mode, which enabled the driver to start the Outlander PHEV in EV for improved economy and emissions to a claimed 166mpg and 41g/km.
-High-spec GX4h and GX5h models gained must-have safety features such as autonomous emergency braking and cross traffic alert to help when reversing out of parking spaces.
+These revisions were significant, because the car gained an 'EV Priority' mode, which enables you to start the Outlander PHEV in electric mode for improved fuel economy and CO2 emissions (a claimed 166mpg and 41g/km).
+High-spec GX4h and GX5h models got must-have safety features such as autonomous emergency braking and rear cross-traffic alert to help when reversing out of parking spaces.
 A revised Juro version arrived in March 2017.

-Which should I buy?
+Which one should I buy?

 High-spec Juro models are also worth hunting out.
 Post-2017 models offered Apple CarPlay and Android Auto, hill hold and the Mitsubishi PHEV app, which allows you to pre-heat the interior.